JacksonHagood/CPP_Basics/01_Syntax/syntax.md

 }
 ```

 Constantly writing the namespace before identifiers can often become unnecessary.
 To get around this issue, the `using` command can be used.
-This allows the programmer to define what namespaces or specific identifiers to use so they do not have to write them out later on.
+This allows the programmer to define what namespaces or identifiers to use so they do not have to write them out later on.
 For example, if `iostream` was included and the user wishes to use `cout` without writing `std` before each command, they could instruct `using namespace std` so the entire standard namespace was available.

 ```C++
 # include <iostream>